theupdateframework/taps/tap7.md

 # Specification

-`root.json` exists in --metadata `tmp/metadata`, which is stored there by the conformance tester.
+The conformance tester stores `root.json` in the metadata directory indicated on the command line (e.g., `tmp/metadata` above).
 The root file is generated according to the restrictions set in the configuration file.

 The command to execute the conformance testing tool is: